One Year fast-track GCSE, Day or Boarding Guide

-Moving to RIC for a one-year intensive GCSE course will ensure you get the help and support you need for the best possible grades.
+Moving to RIC for a one-year intensive GCSE course either as a day or boarding student will ensure you get the help and support you need for the best possible grades.
 Class sizes are small- an average of 8- and are supplemented by one-to-one support and a highly structured programme of testing and exam practice.

 As all subjects on this programme are taught intensively over three terms moving from another school mid GCSEs, directly into our Year 11 can be done with ease.
 Single year GCSE students can specialise in their strongest academic areas.
 Some students take the triple Sciences, Biology, Chemistry and Physics to prepare for A level in these areas.
 Others opt to take two or three subjects from our extensive range of Creative and Visual Arts GCSEs, including Photography, Film Studies, Graphic Design, Music and Drama.

 Students joining the College at this stage in their education do so to enhance their GCSE grade prospects.
 Our teachers can offer all exam boards so moving schools can be done with ease.
 RIC sometimes opts for IGCSEs, the international qualifications not offered in state schools.
 They are equally valued by universities and employers and in some subjects a better preparation for A levels.

 One year programmes are also suitable for those forced to move school due to illness, family circumstances such as relocation and those needing to perform GCSE resits after disappointing results first time round.
 For previously home-educated students these courses work well as a preparation for GCSE exams after time out of education.

 Our flexibility of approach means we are often able to help in uniquely difficult or exceptional educational circumstances.
 We have been offering intensive fast track GCSE courses for over 30 years and have a proven record of academic success.